bhagavdgita/bhagavdgita.github.io/README.md

 Thank you the Noun Project/Adobe Express for the logo/designs

 ---- APIs ----
-Thank you to BhagavadGita.io for Gita verses API
-Thank you to Aksharamukha for script translation API
+Thank you to BhagavadGita.io, The Gita Project and GitaTeluguAPI for Gita verses API Thank you to Aksharamukha for script translation API Thank you to ML Kit translate for translation

 ---- Audio ----
 Thank you to Rohan for audio recording